Cartesian Forest Matching: Preliminaries

 \CT s are defined on arbitrary sequences where there can be multiple occurrences of the smallest value.
-In that case, ties can be broken in any way.
+In that case, ties should be broken in some way.
 Usually the first occurrence of the smallest value is chosen to be the root of the tree.
-In order to better deal with equal values we now introduce \CF s.
-We first introduce the combinatorial object in itself, then we define what the \CF ~of a sequence is.